74th/github-repo-to-single-txt-chrome-extension/README.md

 ### Exclude Files

 The Options page also lets you specify glob patterns for files to omit from the export.
 By default `.vscode/**`, `.github/**`, `node_modules/**`, `dist/**`, and `build/**` are excluded.
 Enter one pattern per line using [minimatch](https://github.com/isaacs/minimatch) syntax to customise the list.
+Paths are matched relative to the repository root and the `file:` sections in the output use these same relative paths.

 Click the extension icon while viewing a GitHub repository to download the text file.
 The repository is fetched from `https://codeload.github.com/<owner>/<repo>/zip/refs/heads/main`, and this URL is logged to the extension's service worker console.